ayanajare/Reactjs_n_api/README.md

 ### Moreover

 I was introduced to this framework by my teacher and decided to dig more into it.
-Find it really interesting and quite easy to learn and work with it!
+Find it really interesting, quite easy to learn and work with it!
 I recommend it :)